prachityagi13/Registration-form/README.md

 <h1>Registration form</h1>
-with the help of html and css
+Registration form with the help of html and css